-The most recent annual information form of the Corporation (the "AIF") is hereby incorporated by reference into this Information Circular.
+The most recent AIF of the Corporation is hereby incorporated by reference into this Information Circular.
 The AIF is available on SEDAR at www.sedar.com.
-Upon request, the Corporation will promptly provide a copy of the AIF free of charge to a securityholder of the Corporation.
+Upon request, the Corporation will promptly provide a copy of the AIF free of charge to a security holder of the Corporation.